Cuomo issues public apology in wake of scandal: ‘I never meant to offend anyone’

-(ALBANY, N.Y.) -- New York Gov. Andrew Cuomo on Wednesday addressed the sexual assault allegations he's facing and apologized to his accusers.
+(WASHINGTON) — New York Gov. Andrew Cuomo on Wednesday addressed the sexual harassment scandal he's facing and apologized for his actions.

 He continued, "I never touched anyone inappropriately.
 I never meant to offend anyone or hurt anyone or cause anyone any pain."